RPC (RES)

 AI Analysis | Feedback

-Mr. Ben M. Palmer has served as President and Chief Executive Officer of RPC, Inc. since May 2022.
-He joined RPC in 1996 as Vice President, Chief Financial Officer, and Treasurer, later assuming the role of Corporate Secretary in 2018.
-Mr. Palmer also serves as President and Chief Executive Officer, and a Director of Marine Products Corporation, where he previously served as Chief Financial Officer, Vice President, Treasurer, and Corporate Secretary since it was spun off in 2001.
-Prior to joining RPC, Inc., he managed EQ Services, a commercial mortgage and asset management subsidiary of The Equitable Companies, for three years.
-He also spent ten years with Arthur Andersen LLP in its audit and business advisory services division.
+Mr. Palmer has served as President and Chief Executive Officer of RPC, Inc. since May 17, 2022.
+He previously held the position of Vice President, Chief Financial Officer, and Treasurer of RPC, Inc. starting in 1996, and also assumed the role of Corporate Secretary in 2018.
+Additionally, he serves as the President and Chief Executive Officer of Marine Products Corporation, an affiliated company, where he previously was Vice President, Chief Financial Officer, Treasurer, and Corporate Secretary.
+Before joining RPC, Inc., Mr. Palmer spent three years as the CFO of EQ Services, a commercial mortgage and asset management subsidiary of The Equitable Companies.
+His career also includes ten years with Arthur Andersen LLP in its audit and business advisory services division.
+He holds a Bachelor of Science in Business Administration from Auburn University.

-Mr. Richard A. Hubbell has served as the Executive Chairman of the Board of RPC, Inc. since May 2022.
-He previously held the roles of President of RPC, Inc. since 1987 and Chief Executive Officer since 2003, also serving as a Director.
-Mr. Hubbell is also the Executive Chairman of the Board at Marine Products Corporation, and was previously its President and Chief Executive Officer since 2001.
-Earlier in his career, he was Executive Vice President of Rollins Communications, Inc., a media company, having joined Rollins, Inc. in 1970.
+Mr. Hubbell has served as Executive Chairman of the Board of RPC, Inc. since May 17, 2022.
+He previously held the roles of President of RPC, Inc. since 1987 and Chief Executive Officer from 2003 until May 17, 2022.
+Mr. Hubbell joined Rollins, Inc., the company from which RPC, Inc. was spun off, in 1970 and served as Executive Vice President of Rollins Communications, Inc. He is also the Executive Chairman of the Board at Marine Products Corporation, where he was previously President and Chief Executive Officer since its spin-off in 2001.
+He received a Bachelor of Arts in Economics from Westminster College.

 AI Analysis | Feedback